myelintek/documentation/user/track.rst

         # a line chart of series (y1, y2, and y3) with timestamp as x-axis
         track['chart_mutiple.chart'].log('123, 456, 789')

-        # a line chart of serieses (loss and accuracy) with timestamp as x-axis
+        # a line chart of series (loss and accuracy) with timestamp as x-axis
         track['chart_mutiple_named.chart'].log(json.dumps({'loss': 0.35, 'accuracy': 0.59}))

         # a line chart of series (s1 and s2) with epoch number as x-axis